jstnmthw/hlstatsnext/docs/ARCHITECTURE.md

 # Modular Architecture

 The HLStatsNext monorepo contains multiple applications (API, web, daemon) that need a consistent and scalable project structure.
-A clear, unified pattern is needed that aligns with modern best practices, feels familiar to developers with experience in frameworks like Nest.js, and can be adapted for both backend services and the Next.js frontend.
+A clear, unified pattern is needed that aligns with modern best practices, TurboRepo's just-in-time compilation, and can be adapted for both backend services and the Next.js frontend.

 ## Decision

 We will adopt a **Module-Based Architecture** across the monorepo.
-The core principle is to group code by system boundary (module) rather than just by technical role (layer).
+The core principle is to group code by system boundary (module) rather than just by technical role (layer), using direct imports optimized for TurboRepo's JIT compilation.

 ### Backend Structure (`apps/api`, `apps/daemon`)